 - 4.5.1.
-Emergency Auto repairs allowed on one student vehicle only. - 4.5.2.
+The maximum total increase for car repairs is \$5,000 for JD/Joint students and \$2,000 for residential Masters and LLM students. - 4.5.2.
 Requests for routine or standard maintenance in order for the car to continue to run in working condition are not accepted. - 4.5.3.
 A statement/bill detailing the work performed, costs of the repairs, and the amount paid. - 4.5.4 The statement/bill must have the student's name as the customer. - 4.5.5.
 If the repair is the result of an accident, then the student must submit information on how much of the costs will be covered by insurance. - 4.5.6.
 Receipts paid for in cash will not be accepted unless the receipt has been signed by the company/person who performed the work.